 Categories

 – Section 4(1.1), Crimes Against Humanity & War Crimes Act

 I’ve been saying it since 2017 and I will say it again here: we need immigration reform.
-Without any apparent democratic channel to implement such a reform, Saskatchewan is imprisoning political advocates for questioning the an immigration system that is fracturing our national identity.
+Without any apparent democratic channel to implement such a reform, Saskatchewan is imprisoning political advocates for questioning an immigration system that is fracturing our national identity.
+As it stands today, our immigration system is being weaponized against us in furtherance of transitioning Canada into the “world’s first post-national country” – a political objective first announced by the Liberal Government in 2015.

 Historically, Canada has sourced its immigration from Northern Europe and the British Isles.
-We support returning to this immigration policy.
+We support returning to this immigration policy (see: Immigration Act of 1952).

-The implication gleaned from this encounter is that immigrants do not respect what Canada has been traditionally nor our way of life.
+The implication understood from this encounter is that immigrants do not respect what Canada has been traditionally nor our way of life.
 If they did, they would answer our questions, which are fair and reasonable.
+However, they refuse, even during cross-examination at trial …

+Categories